Elaine Aarons

 Partner | London

-Client services contact Candice Driver
+Client services contact Zoë Nunn

-Elaine is a partner in the employment team specialising in advising senior executives.
+Elaine is a partner in the employment team specialising in advising senior executives, partners and entrepreneurs on employment and partnership matters.

-With over 25 years' experience acting mainly for large, institutional employers and setting up what became, under her leadership, one of the leading employment law teams in the City, for the last 17 years Elaine has acted mainly for senior executives, partners and entrepreneurs giving employment and partnership law advice and providing them with the advice they need in related areas.
+With over 25 years' experience acting mainly for large, institutional employers and setting up what became, under her leadership, one of the leading employment law teams in the City, for almost 20 years Elaine has acted mainly for senior executives.
 Elaine is an acknowledged leader in her field.

-Over 95% of her client base is therefore made up of senior individuals and includes: senior executives in FTSE 100 and 250 companies, largely main board directors and members of executive committees; senior bankers - she has acted for 23 Bank Chief Executives (some more than once as they have returned for further advice); principals and senior management in private equity houses, private equity backed firms, hedge funds, law firms, accountancy firms and other financial services boutiques.
+Over 95% of her client base is made up of senior individuals and includes: senior executives in FTSE 100 and 250 companies, largely main board directors and members of executive committees; senior bankers - she has acted for 23 Bank Chief Executives (some more than once as they have returned for further advice); principals and senior management in private equity houses, private equity backed firms, hedge funds, law firms, accountancy firms and other financial services boutiques.

 In addition to financial services, she has clients in senior management roles in all sectors of the economy - most recently in energy, health, pharmaceuticals, technology, publishing, management consultancy and real estate.
 She also has a particular interest in advising senior academics, having acted for a significant number of Vice-Chancellors of universities.